Xiaosheng-Zhao/SpecCLIP/.ipynb_checkpoints/README-checkpoint.md

 ## Acknowledgments

-We acknowledge the open-source [AstroCLIP](https://github.com/PolymathicAI/AstroCLIP) code base, upon which this project is largely built.
+We acknowledge the [AstroCLIP](https://github.com/PolymathicAI/AstroCLIP) open-source code base, on which this project is substantially built.

 ---